nickredding/cordova-plugin-apple-watch-link/README.md

 The file `WatchLinkExtensionDelegate.swift` provides the framework for communication with the plugin, and the changes to `ExtensionDelegate.swift` enable the framework to process incoming messages from the plugin.

 The following modifications to the Xcode project are necessary after creating the WatchKit app target:
 * Remove the bridging header reference under build settings for the watchOS app extension (but **not** for the watchOS app).
 * Set the bundle version and bundle version (short) to 1.0.0 for both the watchOS app and extension.
 * Set the Swift Language Version to 5 under Build Settings for the iOS app (ignore the warning message about the project containing Swift Version 3 code)
 * Accept Xcode recommendations to update project settings.

 Now add the watchOS app and extension files.

+#### Migrating Watch target files from another Xcode project

+You can drag Swift files and .xcassets graphic assets from the old Xcode project target to the new project.
+However, project settings should be set directly in the new project, and .storyboard files should be copied to the new project using the "File/Add Files to <project name> ..."
+Xcode command.

 #### Initiate testing via Xcode

 Use either the Xcode simulator or iPhone and Watch devices (preferred).

 To launch using the Xcode simulator, select the Watch target and a Watch simulator, and run.
 * The simulator will load both a Watch simulator and an iPhone simulator.
 * The Xcode console will show only the Watch console (the iOS Xcode console is not available).
 * You can open a Web Inspector window from Safari to inspect the iOS Cordova app and view the console, which will show watchLink log messages from both the iOS app and the Watch.

 To launch using iPhone and Watch devices, connect your iPhone to your Mac and run the watchOS app.
 Then run the iOS app.
 * This will result in both Xcode consoles being available (selected from the console selector).
 * You can open a Web Inspector window from Safari to inspect the iOS Cordova app and view the console, which will show watchLink log messages from both the iOS app and the Watch.

 #### iOS platform and plugin maintenance